 Students are expected to come to school looking clean and neat, and dressed in a manner which is accepted as being in good taste.
 Items of clothing may not bear alcoholic beverages, drugs, or tobacco insignias, advertisements, writing of provocative, profane, rude, suggestive, or otherwise inappropriate writing, or be known to be gang related.
 Body tattoos that advertise, promote, or suggest drug, tobacco, alcohol, violence, sexual, gang-related, obscene, or profane matters are prohibited.
-The following items are not to be worn to school: midriff tops, see-through shirts, short shorts, short miniskirts (Skirts and shorts must cover the buttocks and groin at all times.
-For all shorts, skirts, and pants, reasonable holes are permissible; however, holes should not expose the buttocks, groin or undergarments covering these areas.), shirts with low-cut armholes, crop tops, backless tops, spaghetti straps, pajama tops/bottoms, low-cut tops, or any item which exposes the wearer's undergarments.
+The following items are not to be worn to school: midriff tops, see-through shirts, short shorts (shorter than student arm length), short miniskirts, shirts with low-cut armholes, backless tops, spaghetti straps, pajama tops/bottoms, low-cut tops, or any item which exposes the wearer's undergarments.
+Hats, caps, visors, bandanas or any other type of head gear are not to be worn inside the school building.
+The only exception will be school sponsored spirit weeks/days that have been approved and are being held by clubs or organizations that might include a cap/hat day or pajama day.
+If such apparel on spirit days is deemed a distraction in the classroom, the teacher reserves the right to address the issue.